OronNadiv/drnadiv.com/content/blog/whole-food-plant-based-nutrition--my-journey/index.md

   - dairy
 ---

 Always a tentative meat eater, I became a vegetarian during my junior year of college when I spent a semester in southern Mexico with the [School for International Training](https://www.sit.edu/).
-It just so happened that of the five other students in my program, four were vegetarian.
+Of the five other students in my program, four were vegetarian, and I learned about the connection between our nutrition and the environment.
 Up until that semester, I hadn't met any vegetarians, and did not know that it is a healthy nutrition option.  **I was happy to learn that I could legitimately label my natural dietary tendencies, and stop apologizing for not liking meat.**

 As I read more about vegetarian diets, I came across a book by [John Robbins](https://www.johnrobbins.info/) called Diet for a New World.
 (Not coincidentally, John Robbins is the only son of the founder of the Baskin-Robbins ice cream empire).
 In it, he discusses how the production of meat and dairy products negatively impacts the environment.
-In particular, I learned that:

-![Diet for a New World](./61t8EVmIcHL._SX337_BO1,204,203,200_.jpg)

-Reading his book, I was astonished to learn how eating meat is an ENORMOUS contributor to [greenhouse gas emissions](https://interactive.carbonbrief.org/what-is-the-climate-impact-of-eating-meat-and-dairy/#:~:text=A%20taste%20for%20meat%20has,of%2015%2Dto%2D1.&text=Meat%20and%20dairy%20specifically%20accounts,and%20Agricultural%20Organization%20(FAO).) and global warming.
+![Diet for a New World](./61t8EVmIcHL._SX337_BO1,204,203,200_.jpg) Reading his book, I was astonished to learn how eating meat is an ENORMOUS contributor to [greenhouse gas emissions](https://interactive.carbonbrief.org/what-is-the-climate-impact-of-eating-meat-and-dairy/#:~:text=A%20taste%20for%20meat%20has,of%2015%2Dto%2D1.&text=Meat%20and%20dairy%20specifically%20accounts,and%20Agricultural%20Organization%20(FAO).) and global warming.

 ![Greenhouse Gas Emissions](./uc_climatechange_illustrations_greenhouse-gas-emissions.png)